How Prevalent is Heart Disease in Dogs?

 DCM and mitral valve disease cripple the heart in different ways.
 DCM causes swelling of one of the heart’s lower chambers, which are called ventricles.
 The left ventricle is affected more often than the right.
 “The ventricle changes from a football shape to a basketball shape,” explains Dr. Fine.
 “This weakens the ability of the heart to pump blood.
 The heart becomes large and flabby and beats weakly.”

 Mitral valve disease attacks the valves that serve as doorways between the heart’s upper chambers, called atria, and the ventricles.
 The valves deteriorate to the point that they don’t close completely.
-This failure to close allows some blood in the ventricle to flow back to the atrium instead of out from the heart to the rest of the body the way it’s supposed to do.
+Failure to close allows blood in the ventricle to flow back to the atrium instead of the rest of the body.
 Consequently, the heart must work harder than usual to pump enough blood to meet the dog’s needs.

 Symptoms of Heart Disease in Dogs